Chandeep01/Operating_permits_chandeep/README.md

 ### 3: Data Ingestion, Storage, Pipeline Design, Cleaning, Pipeline Implementation

-AWS Glue ETL Job: Proptax-ETL-job
+**Tool Used:** AWS Glue.

-Imported 2023 and 2024 datasets from the raw S3 folder.
+- Imported 2023 and 2024 datasets from the raw S3 folder.
-Adjusted schema, filtered out irrelevant data, and removed null values.
+- Adjusted schema, filtered out irrelevant data, and removed null values.
-Applied join and aggregate functions to merge datasets, focusing on Zoning Classification.
+- Applied join and aggregate functions to merge datasets, focusing on Zoning Classification.
-AWS Glue's ETL process cleaned and transformed the data:

-The final cleaned dataset was saved in CSV format in the curated S3 folder.
+- The final cleaned dataset was saved in CSV format in the curated S3 folder.

 The ETL pipeline was executed with AWS Glue, and the processed data was stored in the curated S3 bucket folder.